 Mogadishu, known locally as Hamar, is the largest city in Somalia, and the capital of the nation.
 After being a haven for secularist intellectuals, Mogadishu metamorphosed into the stronghold of militant Islamists.
-Foreign interference and United States military intervention played a pivotal part.
+Foreign interference and mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States military intervention played a pivotal part.

 The “White Pearl of the Indian Ocean” fell on hard times when after the demise of the Somali military ruler Barre in 1991 the country plunged into a most destructive civil war with rival warlords battling each other for control of the country.
 After eventually forcing the “Blue Helmets”, the United Nations troops to abandon the country in 1995, Aidid daringly declared himself President of Somalia for a few months until his death the following year.
 He was the proverbial tribal warlord.
 Somalia’s strongman.

 Next, the Islamic Courts Union (ICU) captured the city in the mid-2000s.
 In short, Aidid paved the way for the militant Islamists to toy with the notion of power.
-Soon after Aidid’s demise, the ICU thereafter splintered into various militant Islamist terrorist groups, the largest was the Ḥarakat Ash-Shabab Al-Mujahidin, or “The Youngsters” better known as Al-Shabab or “The Youth”.
+Soon after Aidid’s demise, the ICU thereafter splintered into various militant Islamist terrorist groups, the largest was the Ḥarakat Ash-Shabaab Al-Mujahidin, or “The Youngsters” better known as Al-Shabaab or “The Youth”.

-Al-Shabab clashed routinely with the Sufi militia Ahlu Al-Sunna Wal-Jamara.
+Al-Shabaab clashed routinely with the Sufi militia Ahlu Al-Sunna Wal-Jamara.
 Be that as it may, Sufi Islam in Somalia is well entrenched.
-In August 2014, the Somali government-led “Operation Indian Ocean” to flush out Al-Shabab insurgent-held pockets in the countryside, in the vicinity of Mogadishu and in particular in the south of the country.
+In August 2014, the Somali government-led “Operation Indian Ocean” to flush out Al-Shabaab insurgent-held pockets in the countryside, in the vicinity of Mogadishu, and in particular in the south of the country.

-It is certainly disconcerting that Al-Shabab have not been wiped out altogether.
+It is certainly disconcerting that Al-Shabaab has not been wiped out altogether.